manuelbl/QrCodeGenerator/README.md

 Open-source library for generating QR codes from text strings and byte arrays.

-The library is built for .NET Standard 2.0 and therefore runs on most modern .NET platforms (.NET Core, .NET Framework, Mono etc.).
+The library is built for .NET Standard 2.0 and therefore runs on most modern .NET platforms (.NET Core, .NET Framework, Mono etc.) including .NET 6 on all platforms.

 It is mostly a translation of Project Nayuki's Java version of the QR code generator.
 The project provides implementations for many more programming languages, and the [Project Nayuki web site](https://www.nayuki.io/page/qr-code-generator-library) has additional information about the implementation.